Bulk import and export requirements and considerations

 replace or append to the existing data.
 You can use the REPLACE parameter

 on tables that have dependent tables.
-The replaced data must maintain referential
+The replaced data must maintain

-use the REPLACE parameter if the table has triggers enabled.
+cannot use the REPLACE parameter if the table has triggers enabled.

 Restrictions on tables

-You cannot use import procedures to import data into a system table or
+You cannot use import procedures to import data into a system table or a

-a declared temporary table.
+declared temporary table.